11 Best FREE Embroidery Software for Digitizing & Editing

 While many editing and digitizing software have font capabilities, there is also software geared directly toward working with letters and fonts to form words, names, monograms, and more.

 Depending on the program, you can use embroidery fonts that you’ve downloaded in .bx or design file formats, or you can convert .ttf or .otf font files from your computer to embroidery designs.
+TTF file conversion is kind of like auto-digitizing, which means you get so-so results.

 Best Free Embroidery Software